 The giving nature of independent manufacturers extends far beyond free samples, particularly as they are keen to earn repeat business and grow in line with their partners.
 This creates significant opportunities for subscription box owners, who can potentially gain access to a new consumer base from their suppliers’ social media platforms

 Even if your subscription box business uses an all-in-one ecommerce solution like Subbly (which allows you to create and manage your store from a single platform), it is still wise to capitalise on organic marketing opportunities as they arise.
 Thriving independents can help with this, as they are likely to have a strong social media following and dedicated audiences on image-led channels such as Instagram and Pinterest.

 So whether they allow you to access their social media followers or afford you mentions in relevant Instagram and Pinterest posts, there is an opportunity to extend your reach and generate leads through independent suppliers.

 As we have already said, indie manufacturers are not bound by huge overheads or constantly squeezed profit margins, nor are they tied to the type of rigid system that drives mass production.
 This offers huge benefits to subscription box owners, as it creates a flexible and adaptable model that has the capacity to offer bespoke solutions at all times.

 This is particularly important in the subscription box market, as part of its immense popularity is the level of personalization that can be offered to customers.
-If independent suppliers allow you to customise your offering further, this could give you a huge competitive edge over your rivals.
+If independent suppliers allow you to further customise your offering, this could give you a huge competitive edge over your rivals.

 This may relate to the precise nature of your products or the way in which they are packaged, but there is no doubt that independent manufacturers offer greater flexibility in terms of bespoke offerings and responding to the ad-hoc demands of individual customers.